Conventional commits

 --debug-info Print debug information.

-We could now easily generate changelogs from commits that follow the conventional commits convention.
-Additionally, we can add it to a CI/CD pipeline so that it is automatically generated in each release.
+We could already generate changelogs easily from the commits that follow the conventional commits convention.
+Additionally, we can add it to a CI/CD pipeline so that it is generated automatically with each release.

 Continue reading